RWS/studio-api-docs/articles/hints_tips/UsefulTips/UsefulTipsApiArticle.md

 > Replace **[username]** with your OS login account name

 **Q:** How can the user add tips from the plugin to the Useful Tips collection in Trados Studio if they previously opted-out to adding them?
 **A:** The decision taken by the user to add tips from the plugin to the Useful Tips collection in Trados Studio is persisted in the _UpdateHistory.xml_ file.
-You can simply delete the _UpdateHistory.xml_ file, or change the **UpdateAttempts** property value for each record to be less than the **MaxUpdateAttempts** value managed in the _Settings.xml_
+You can simply delete the _UpdateHistory.xml_ file, or change the **UpdateAttempts** property value for each record to be less than the **MaxUpdateAttempts** value managed in the _Settings.xml_.
+Alternatively, update the **MaxUpdateAttempts** value to exceed that of the **UpdateAttempts**.

 ***

 ## Sample Implementation
 The following example creates an instance of the TipsProvider and adds a new Tip for a single language (i.e. en).
 ```cs
 namespace RwsAppStore.Example.Services